 Once a proposed project is designed, site plan/land development regulations provide the final level of review for evaluating the acceptability of proposed industrial development activities.
-Criteria include:
+This request has not been submitted for site plan review at this time.
+If zoning approval is granted; this property will be required to comply with all site plan requirements of Section 62, Article VIII of Brevard County Code.